 crm_token— HTTP-only session cookie.
 Identifies your authenticated session.
 Required for the app to work.crm_csrf— readable CSRF token, derived by HMAC from your session token.
 Required to submit forms in the app.

 Account holders who connect Google Analytics 4 or Google Ads to their own workspace are responsible for disclosing those cookies on their own marketing site and for obtaining any consent that local law requires.
-We do not place those tags on our own site.
+Those per-workspace integrations are separate from the tags we run on InforceDesk's own marketing site.

 - Account and workspace data: kept for as long as your account is active.
 After you delete a workspace, we hold a recoverable copy for 30 days.
 After that window, the workspace and every record under it are removed by an automated sweep, including leads, clients, notes, documents, workflows, audit log entries, and integration credentials.